-DriveWealth |
+DriveWealth

-Our MoneyLion Investing offering is currently reliant upon DriveWealth, a third-party broker-dealer partner.
-Under the terms of ML Wealth's Amended and Restated Carrying Agreement with DriveWealth (as amended from time to time, the "Carrying Agreement"), DriveWealth provides brokerage and custodial services for the investment accounts facilitated through MoneyLion Investing and executes orders successfully submitted by ML Wealth via its master trading account.
-The term of the Carrying Agreement ends in October 2024, with automatic renewal for successive one-year periods unless either party provides written notice of non-renewal, which may be provided without cause, to the other party at least 60 days prior to the end of any such term.
+Our MoneyLion Active Investing and MoneyLion Managed Investing offerings are currently reliant upon DriveWealth, a third-party broker-dealer partner.
+Under the terms of ML Wealth's Amended and Restated Carrying Agreement with DriveWealth (as amended from time to time, the "Carrying Agreement"), DriveWealth provides brokerage and custodial services for the investment accounts facilitated through MoneyLion Active Investing and MoneyLion Managed Investing and executes orders successfully submitted by ML Wealth via its master trading account.
+The current term of the Carrying Agreement ends in October 2025, with automatic renewal for successive one-year periods unless either party provides written notice of non-renewal, which may be provided without cause, to the other party at least 60 days prior to the end of any such term.
 In addition, upon the occurrence of certain early termination events, either we or DriveWealth may terminate the Carrying Agreement immediately upon written notice to the other party.

-Under the terms of our arrangement with DriveWealth, our MoneyLion Investing customers must sign a Customer Account Agreement with DriveWealth.
+Under the terms of our arrangement with DriveWealth, our MoneyLion Active Investing and MoneyLion Managed Investing customers must sign a Customer Account Agreement with DriveWealth.
 DriveWealth maintains ultimate authority on whether to reject the opening of an account or to take any actions related to an account, including closing any account, liquidating the assets under an account or limiting the activities of any account, if DriveWealth deems it necessary to comply with applicable laws or if there is a reasonable risk-based justification for doing so.
 The Carrying Agreement does not prohibit DriveWealth from working with our competitors or from offering competing services, and DriveWealth currently provides similar services to a variety of other financial institutions.